 The day includes keynote addresses, small group activities, mass, and time for private reflection.

 In addition to the Freshman Day of Recollection freshman students are also required to participate in one trip down to serve at the Red Door by the end of the school year.
 Freshmen are told when they are scheduled to go to the Red Door and go during the school day with their classmates.

-In April, the class as a whole participates in a keynote address and small group sessions facilitated by men in recovery.
+In the spring, the class as a whole participates in a keynote address and small group sessions facilitated by men in recovery.
 The spirituality of leading a clean life by being a man of faith will also be a part of this day.
-The Lasallian Ministry Team will encourage the participation of parents with this endeavor where appropriate through the guidance department of the school.
+The Lasallian Ministry Team will encourage the participation of parents in this endeavor where appropriate through the guidance department of the school.